Fitzroy Terrace, Redfern

-Fitzroy Terrace is a heritage-listed residence located at 6-18 Pitt Street in the inner western Sydney suburb of Redfern in the City of Sydney local government area of New South Wales, Australia.
+Fitzroy Terrace is a heritage-listed residence located at 6–18 Pitt Street in the inner western Sydney suburb of Redfern, New South Wales, Australia.
 It was designed by James Hume.
 It is also known as Fitzroy Crescent.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 History of the suburb of Redfern

 Redfern's natural landscape was defined by sand hills and swamps.
 The Carrahdigang, more widely known as the Cadigal people, valued the area for its abundant supply of food.

 The name Redfern originates from an early land grant to William Redfern in 1817.
 It was previously known as Roberts Farm and Boxley's Swamp.
 William Redfern (1774?–1833) was a surgeon's mate in the Royal Navy and was aboard HMS Standard when its crew took part in the revolt in 1797 known as the Mutiny of the Nore.
 Because he had advised the men to be more united, he was included among leaders who were court-martialled.
 Although sentenced to death, he was reprieved because of his youth and in 1801 arrived in Sydney as a convict.
 He served on Norfolk Island as an assistant surgeon.
 In 1803 he was pardoned, but remained on the island until 1808, when he returned to Sydney and was appointed assistant surgeon after being examined in medicine and surgery by Surgeons Jamison, Harris and Bohan.

 In 1816 he took charge of the new Sydney Hospital, but maintained a private practice.
 In 1814 he reported on conditions on convict transport ships and his recommendation that all have a surgeon on board whose duties were to superintend the health of convicts was put into practice.
 He resigned from Government service in 1819 when not appointed to succeed D'Arcy Wentworth as principal surgeon.
 Despite his valuable service, many were contemptuous of him as he was an emancipist, although he had the friendship of Governor Macquarie.
 In 1818 Redfern received a grant of 1300 acre in Airds (in today's Campbelltown area) and later received more land in the area and by his death in 1823 he owned, by grant and purchase, over 23000 acre in NSW.